 Fabinho tackle on Danny Ings in Liverpool's 4-0 rout a 'clear penalty', says Ralph Hasenhuttl

-Southampton boss: "It is a clear penalty and in such moments the game can turn in our direction."; Watch highlights here
+Southampton boss: "It is a clear penalty and in such moments the game can turn in our direction."

 By Max Mathews